cosmos/interchain-security/docs/docs/consumer-development/changeover-procedure.md

 RevisionNumber: 0, RevisionHeight: 111
 :::

 * `genesis_hash` can be safely ignored because the chain is already running.
-A hash of the sovereign chain's initial genesis may be used
+A hash of the standalone chain's initial genesis may be used

 * `binary_hash` may not be available ahead of time.
 All chains performing the changeover go through rigorous testing - if bugs are caught and fixed the hash listed in the proposal may not be the most recent one.

-* `spawn_time` listed in the proposal MUST be before the `upgrade_height` listed in the the upgrade proposal on the sovereign chain.
+* `spawn_time` listed in the proposal MUST be before the `upgrade_height` listed in the the upgrade proposal on the standalone chain.
 :::caution
-`spawn_time` must occur before the `upgrade_height` on the sovereign chain is reached becasue the `provider` chain must generate the `ConsumerGenesis` that contains the **validator set** that will be used after the changeover.
+`spawn_time` must occur before the `upgrade_height` on the standalone chain is reached becasue the `provider` chain must generate the `ConsumerGenesis` that contains the **validator set** that will be used after the changeover.
 :::

-* `unbonding_period` must correspond to the value used on the sovereign chain.
+* `unbonding_period` must correspond to the value used on the standalone chain.
 Otherwise, the clients used for the ccv protocol may be incorrectly initialized.

 * `distribution_transmission_channel` **should be set**.

 :::note
-Populating `distribution_transmission_channel` will enable the sovereign chain to re-use one of the existing channels to the provider for consumer chain rewards distribution.
+Populating `distribution_transmission_channel` will enable the standalone chain to re-use one of the existing channels to the provider for consumer chain rewards distribution.
 This will preserve the `ibc denom` that may already be in use.

 If the parameter is not set, a new channel will be created.
 :::